Jean logoJean

 • thinking level (Claude, Codex, OpenCode)

-• reasoning effort (Claude Opus adaptive)
+• reasoning effort (Claude Opus adaptive, Grok)

 • execution mode